leeping-ng/Autoscaling-CV-Inference/README.md

 It is quite common for CV inference instances to require initialisation time for importing heavy packages such as TensorFlow and OpenCV, or for downloading model weights.
 This means that while App Engine has spun up a new instance to handle the increased traffic, this new instance is not quite ready to receive traffic yet, which may lead to failures.

-I added a 10 second delay and ran the same load test with autoscaling enabled.
+I added a 10 second delay to simulate “initialisation”, and ran the same load test with autoscaling enabled.
 Some requests started to fail, as expected, as the instances were still undergoing "initialisation".
 At worst, the failure rate reached about 8%.
 As more instances completed initialisation, the number of instantaneous failures gradually dropped zero.

 <img src='images/app_engine/unlimited_inst_10_sec_init.png'><br>
 *With 10 second delay - 8% failure at max*

 The red line in first plot above (Total Requests per Second) shows that there were some failed requests about halfway through the run.
 The median response time in second plot above (Response Times) is also much higher at about 10 seconds at the beginning, before it started dropping and stabilising at 3 seconds.
+Thus, it is apparent that adding initialisation time does lead to failed requests.

-From these results, it is apparent that initialisation time does lead to failures, and we will see how we can mitigate this in the next section on Cloud Run.
+From these experiments with App Engine, we have familiarised ourselves with autoscaling and load testing using Locust.
+Next, we’ll move on to the main course - autoscaling of PeekingDuck instances, using Cloud Run.

 ## Google Cloud Run Results